 - Avoid direct sunlight to your phone.
 While leaving it easily accessible may be better for you, it is terrible for your phone.
-Your phone catches light and heat from the sun and retains it, getting hotter the longer you remain in the sun.
+Your phone catches light and heat from the sun and retains it, getting hotter the longer it remains in the sun.
 Avoiding direct sunlight and heat is the easiest way to prevent overheating your phone.

 - Don’t turn your brightness up, buy a glare screen.
-Just the same as running background apps, turning your brightness up will affect battery, forcing it to work harder.
+Just the same as running background apps, turning your brightness up will force your battery to work harder.
 Instead of turning your brightness up, buy a glare screen.
 You’ll be able to use your phone in the sun no matter how bright it is.

 - This one is simple, if you’re not using your phone, turn it to airplane mode or turn it off.
-Putting it in airplane mode will allow you to keep time and play music, but that will be it.
+Putting it in airplane mode will allow you to continue to use basic functions on your phone but that will be it.
 These two options make it easier to save your battery and prevent it from heating up.

 - If your phone is already overheating, take your case off.
 If your phone is hot, your case traps the heat.
 Taking the case off will allow the phone’s heat vents to do their job fully without being blocked.
 This will help your phone cool down quicker.

 - Keep your applications up-to-date.
-This one might seem counter-intuitive, but many app updates include bug fixes, and that can improve your phone’s efficiency.
+This one might seem counter-intuitive, but many app updates include bug fixes that can improve your phone’s efficiency.

 - Trim unneeded apps.
 If your phone continues to overheat, you might want to consider the number of unnecessary items on your phone—like ringtones, games, backgrounds, or apps that you never ever use.
-Delete apps and functionality you’re not using and you’ll reduce your phone’s workload.
+Delete apps and functionality you’re not using to reduce your phone’s workload.